OpenVisualCloud/Immersive-Video-Sample/src/player/app/android/README.md

 > 1. Once the required libs and the tools mentioned above are installed, you can open the "player/app/android" project with Android Studio.
 > 2. Check the android cellphone is recognized as running device.
-> 3. Check input parameters in NativeMediaPlayer.java.
+> 3. Check input parameters in assets/cfg.json.
 > 4. Click 'green triangle' run button.